 - Cleaning and preparing job sites

-To become an HVAC helper, you generally start by completing a training program or an apprenticeship.
+For anyone interested in being an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
 It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
-Some programs may also include classes in related subjects, such as electrical theory and safety practices.
+Many programs extend classes to cover related subjects, such as electrical theory and safety practices.

-Once the training or apprenticeship program is complete, HVAC helpers can then receive certification from a known organization, including the HVAC Excellence or the Air Conditioning Contractors of America.
-You'll become certified after passing an exam, although some programs also require completing a certain amount of work experience or continuing education credits.
+After completing a training program or apprenticeship, HVAC helpers can then receive certification from a known organization, such as the HVAC Excellence or the Air Conditioning Contractors of America.
+Becoming certified requires passing a test as well as sufficient on-site work experience or continuing education credits.

 How Much Does an HVAC Helper Make?

-The amount of money that an HVAC helper can earn usually depends on their total experience, the region where they work and the specific company they're working for.
+The amount of money that an HVAC helper can earn will be dependent on their level of experience, the region where they work and which company they end up working for.

-As reported by the Bureau of Labor Statistics, typical starting wage for HVAC helpers hovers around $37,000, although some HVAC helpers can eventually earn more.
-With experience and completing more training, HVAC helpers can transition to becoming fully certified HVAC technicians, increasing their annual salaries.
+According to the Bureau of Labor Statistics, the median annual wage for HVAC helpers is around $37,000, though a few HVAC helpers can eventually earn more.
+With experience and more training programs, HVAC helpers can transition to becoming truly professional HVAC technicians, which typically earn higher salaries.